 “Data Transfer” means:

-a transfer of Company Personal Data from the Company to a Contracted Processor; or
+a transfer of Client Personal Data from the Client to a Contracted Processor; or

-“Sub processor” means any person appointed by or on behalf of Processor to process Personal Data on behalf of the Company in connection with the Agreement.
+“Sub processor” means any person appointed by or on behalf of the Processor to process Personal Data on behalf of the Client in connection with the Agreement.

 The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

-comply with all applicable Data Protection Laws in the Processing of Company Personal Data;
+comply with all applicable Data Protection Laws in the Processing of Client Personal Data;

-not Process Company Personal Data other than on the relevant Company’s documented instructions.
+not Process Client Personal Data other than on the relevant Client’s documented instructions.

-The Company instructs Processor to process Company Personal Data.
+The Client instructs Processor to process Client Personal Data.

 Processor Personnel: –

-PConsidering the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Processor shall in relation to the Company Personal Data implement appropriate technical and organizational measures to ensure a level of security appropriate to that risk, including, as appropriate, the measures referred to in Article 32(1) of the GDPR.
+Considering the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Processor shall in relation to the Client Personal Data implement appropriate technical and organisational measures to ensure a level of security appropriate to that risk, including, as appropriate, the measures referred to in Article 32(1) of the GDPR.

 In assessing the appropriate level of security, the processor shall take account of the risks that are presented by Processing, from a Personal Data Breach.